musadiqpeerzada/portfolio/data/blog/solid-principles.md

 Now our app has size filter and the existing code is not modified at all.
 This brings down the development time, testing time ensuring faster and quality releases

-### Steps
+### Steps to apply

 To adhere to the Open/Closed Principle (OCP), we can follow these simplified steps:

 - **Define Clear Abstractions**: We first need to identify the core functionalities and entities in our application (such as items, filters, and properties like color and size in our case).
 Define abstract representations for these entities so that they can be extended without modification.
 - **Identify Extension Points**: We need to determine the aspects of our application that are most likely to change or expand in the future.
 This could include functionality, data entities, algorithms, etc.
 - **Define Abstractions**: For each extension point identified, we need to define a high-level abstraction (such as an interface or an abstract class).
 This abstraction should capture the essence of the functionality without tying it to any specific implementations.
 - **Implement Abstractions**: We can then create concrete implementations of these abstractions for our current requirements.
 Just like we had an property abstraction for filtering, we implemented it for the color.
 - **Leverage Polymorphism**: We can use polymorphism to allow for different implementations of the same abstraction to be used interchangeably.
 This is key in allowing new extensions to be added without changing the code that uses the abstraction.
   By following these steps, we'll be build a system that is both extendable with new features and closed for modifications to existing code, hence making it robust, maintainable, and scalable.

 ### Conclusion